Minecraft modding: Influence on Minecraft itself

 Mod developer Dr. Zhark added horses to the game through the Mo' Creatures mod.
 Later on, he helped Mojang adapt horses for use in vanilla Minecraft.
 Pistons were also originally a part of a mod made by another developer, Hippoplatimus, but they impressed Minecrafts creators so much that they added the feature to the main game.
 Kingbdogz, creator of The Aether mod, a popular mod adding a new eponymous dimension to the game, was hired by Mojang in January 2020.

 Mojang also admitted that they admired all of the work done on server-side modding API Bukkit.
 In 2012, the Swedish company ended up hiring the lead developers of the project.

+Influence on other games

+In May 2022, Re-Logic, the studio behind Terraria, hired prominent Minecraft modder Chicken Bones to work on the game's modding tools, tModLoader and tModPorter.
+Similarly, in April 2026, Hypixel Studios hired the development team behind the Create mod to work on its sandbox RPG Hytale.
+Studio lead Simon Collins-Laflamme stated that their involvement "opens the door to automation and a whole lot more" in the game, marking a prominent example of Minecraft modders being recruited for professional game development.